codemunkee/frontend-nanodegree-feedreader/README.md

 Viewing the results of the tests is as simple as loading the project's index.html file in your browser.
 Doing so automatically runs the tests defined in `jasmine/spec/feedreader.js`.

-If you want to see the current out of the tests you can go here: https://codemunkee.github.io/frontend-nanodegree-feedreader/.
+If you want to see the current output of the tests you can go here: https://codemunkee.github.io/frontend-nanodegree-feedreader/.

 We check for a few things: